A Roommate Agreement is a contract between tenants living in the same home that outlines shared expenses and house rules.

 What Should a Roommate Agreement Include?

 You should include the following in your roommate agreement:

-For shared areas like the kitchen, bathroom, and living space, roommates should all contribute to regular maintenance and deep cleaning.
+Roommates should all contribute to regular maintenance and deep cleaning for shared areas like the kitchen, bathroom, and living space.
 We recommend creating a rotating schedule for daily, weekly, and monthly chores.

 You may run into disagreements over situations not covered in your roommate agreement, so be prepared to add to the house rules in the future.